Costa Rica Weather Guide

 Costa Rica’s climate splits cleanly into dry and rainy periods.
 Knowing which dominates during your travel window helps you balance weather reliability, crowd levels, and cost.

-Transitional weeks—late April and late November—tend to blend traits of both seasons, offering sunny mornings and only brief rain in the late afternoon.
+Transitional weeks — late April and late November — tend to blend traits of both seasons, offering sunny mornings and only brief rain in the late afternoon.
+These can be sweet-spot weeks for deals and weather.

 Regional Climate Cheat-Sheet

-No true “dry” spell—showers can pop up any month—yet September-October are surprisingly sunny.
+Puerto Viejo, Tortuguero.
+No true “dry” spell — showers can pop up any month — yet September–October are surprisingly sunny.

-The country’s rain magnet: towering cloudbursts feed its famed biodiversity.
-Roads can wash out September-October; plan buffer days.
+The country’s rain magnet.
+Towering cloudbursts feed famed biodiversity.
+Roads can wash out Sept–Oct; plan buffer days.

 Month-by-Month Breakdown